ivre/ivre/doc/INSTALL.md

 databases.

-For that, the command-line tools (namely `ivre ipdata`, `ivre ipinfo`, `ivre scancli` and `ivre runscansagentdb`, respectively for information about IP addresses, passive information, active information and running scans through agents) have a `--init` option.
+For that, the command-line tools (namely `ivre ipdata`, `ivre ipinfo`, `ivre scancli`, `ivre runscansagentdb` and `ivre viewcli`, respectively for information about IP addresses, passive information, active information, running scans through agents, and view access) have a `--init` option.

 So you can run, with a user or from a host where the configuration has a write access to the database (add `< /dev/null` to skip the